Virtual Barn - California

-His name is officially Sir Francis, but we like to call him Sir Fancy Pants.
-He is our only male turkey and his job in life is to show off.
+His name is officially St Francis, but we like to call him Sir Fancy Pants.
+He was rescued from Thanksgiving in 2011, in California and is our only male turkey; his job in life is to show off.
 He puffs up his feathers and parades around demanding attention.
 He even does a happy feet dance for special guests!
 He gobbles to us when we whistle and he will be our fabulous spark of magic to impress us all, every day!

 Sir Lancelot was grossly underweight, lame and almost ridden to death.
 He was taken away from his abusers by the LAPD and Los Angeles Animal Control.
 Sir Lancelot was scheduled to be euthanized and at the last minute an officer called and asked us to save his life.
 We will not stop working with him until he can gallop and play with our other horses and has joy in his eyes.